Habry: Geography

 Habry is located about 18 km north of Havlíčkův Brod.
 It lies in the Upper Sázava Hills.
 The highest point is at 547 m above sea level.
 The Sázavka Stream flows through the town.
-The town is situated on the shore of Haberský Pond.
+The town is situated on the shore of the fishpond Haberský rybník.

 History

 The first written mention of Habry is in Chronica Boemorum and refers to the year 1101, when Duke Ulrich I passed through Habry.
 It was a market settlement on an ancient trade route.
 In 1351, Habry was promoted to a market town.
 In 1909, it was promoted to a town.

 Transport

-The I/38 road (the section from Havlíčkův Brod to Kutná Hora) passes through the town.
+The I/38 road (the section from Havlíčkův Brod to Kutná Hora) runs through the town.